Gamma-ray Time Delay and Magnification Ratio in the Gravitationally-Lensed Blazar PKS 1830-211: Results

 In reality, stochastic variability is more complex and leads to a mix of overlapping features.
-However, investigating the DACFs of \pks, one can pinpoint cases that appear to be produced by this triplet effect.
-Looking at the DACF of data segment 4 (Figure \ref{fig:triplet}, bottom), three peaks at time lags 13.6, 34.5 and 56.1 days have lag separations (20.9 and 21.6 days) that are consistent with this effect, although the LC is more complex than the idealized case described above.
+However, by investigating the DACFs of \pks, one can pinpoint cases that appear to be produced by this triplet effect.
+By looking at the DACF of data segment 4 (Figure \ref{fig:triplet}, bottom), three peaks at time lags 13.6, 34.5 and 56.1 days have lag separations (20.9 and 21.6 days) that are consistent with this effect, although the LC is more complex than the idealized case described above.
 Since the long-term LC is dominated by the brightest flare (i.e. segment 4), the corresponding DACF also shows features similar to the DACF of segment 4, including features due to the triplet effect.

 A more systematic analysis of triplets in the DACF can be done by looking at the distribution of DACF peaks at long time lags.
 These are dominated by correlations between the different active epochs in the long-term LC.
 To limit the influence of other parts of the LC, we cross-correlated the six segments with each other and identified correlation peaks consistent with triplet separations.
 Distinct peaks were qualitatively selected and their positions and widths were estimated by Gaussian fit.
 An automated procedure was then used to search for triplets among the distribution of peak positions.
 The extracted distribution, corrected for the lag-dependent bias due to the limited segment lengths, is shown both for simulations and for \pks\ in Figure \ref{fig:mixedccfs}.
 The top panel shows the triplet distribution for simulations with (blue) and without (pink) a 20-day time delayed component with magnification $\mu = 1$.
 The corresponding distribution for \pks\ in the middle panel gives a qualitative confirmation of the presence of 20-day triplets also in the blazar DACF.
 Since the peak identification procedure is not fully objective, we calculated the DACFs of all the segment mixed correlations and show the average of these in the bottom panel.
 The peak at about 20 days is a more objective confirmation that the correlation functions contain an overabundance of features separated by $\sim 20$ days.
+The shallower peak around lag 40 can be understood as the higher probability of forming chance correlations between the two outer triplet components (separated by 40 days) and any randomly occurring peaks in the DACF.